-- 6. Make Continue to use housing affordability, flood mitigation, and transportation as key filters to the planning and implementation of Strategic CIP Initiatives. - 7.
+- 5. If needed, eEstablish a Joint Committee (of the Land Use Commissions) to encourage increased feedback on critical fiscal health issues related to adopted polices, development issues, and infrastructure investment. - 6.
+Continue to use housing affordability, flood mitigation, and transportation as key filters to the planning and implementation of Strategic CIP Initiatives. - 7.
 Provide increased resources to city staff to align CIP Capital Renewal and Strategic Initiatives with the vision of our many current and future planning efforts.

-The Working Group realizes that these are ambitious recommendations that will take time and effort to implement.
+The Working Group Planning Commission realizes that these are ambitious recommendations that will take time and effort to implement.
 This year's letter acknowledges the accomplishments of the last year, and identifies some detailed actions that can be taken over the next 12 months to continue to make progress on each of these recommendations.
-But addressing Continuing to address these issues will-makes it possible to use the CIP as a more meaningful vehicle for implementing Imagine Austin.
+Continuing to address these issues makes it possible to use the CIP as a more meaningful vehicle for implementing Imagine Austin.